Lily-404/search/README.md

 [English](README.md) | [中文](README_zh.md)

 Gosearch is a simple command-line tool that allows you to search content directly from your terminal and open the results in your browser.
-It supports multiple search engines, including Google, Bing, Baidu, Bilibili, Jike, Youtube, ChatGPT, and GitHub.

 ## Features